xerolinux/XeroHub/content/xero-news/xerolinux-plasma/index.md

 **Note :**

-This guide expects us to be connected to the internet via ethernet.
-If we aren't and need to connect over WiFi, we can follow guide on the [**ArchWiki**](https://wiki.archlinux.org/title/Installation_guide#Connect_to_the_internet)
+> This guide expects you to be connected to the internet via ethernet.
+If you aren't and need to connect over WiFi, you can follow guide on the [**ArchWiki**](https://wiki.archlinux.org/title/Installation_guide#Connect_to_the_internet)

 - **Remote Install via SSH**

 Now, unlike other guides out there, I will be showing how we can use **SSH** to do the installation remotely, which will make things much easier.
 All we need is a secondary PC running **Linux**.
 If none is available, this part can be skipped.

 Ok, first things first, we need to set a password to the *root* user.
-You do like this :
+We do it by typing the following command in the TTY, like this :

 ```Bash
 passwd